-- CareOregon members who are 19 or older may get a flu shot from a CareOregon participating pharmacy.
+- Members who are 19 or older may get a flu shot from a participating pharmacy.
 Call your pharmacy to see if they provide flu shots.
-Take your ID card and ask them to bill CareOregon.
+Take your ID card with you, so they know who to bill.

 - Members age 18 or younger should get a flu shot from their primary care provider.